tombola/taskplanner_django/docs/implementation.md

 **create_task_group**
 - Renders form for task creation
 - On template selection, reloads page with `template_id` to show token fields
+- Displays task structure preview when a template is selected, showing:
+  - All tasks that will be created
+  - Subtasks for each task
+  - Labels for tasks and subtasks
 - Checks `DEBUG_TASK_CREATION` from Django settings
 - On submission:
   - If debug mode enabled: prints task structure to stderr